-An exhibit will be held in October of 2020 to display and sell wood sculptures, functional and folk art, turned bowls and vases, and furniture created from wood from the Ramey Homestead’s large black walnut tree.
+Walnut Wonders is an exhibit featuring functional art, turned bowls and vases, furniture, wood sculptures, toys, musical instruments, kitchen items and folk art from harvested wood from the Ramey Homestead’s large black walnut tree.